teemtee/fmf/docs/context.rst

 adjusted.
 For example it can be arch, distro, component, product or pipeline in which we run tests and so on.

+Values are always converted to a string representation.
 Each value is treated as if it was a component with version.
 Name of the dimension doesn't matter, all are treated equally.

 The characters ``:`` or ``.`` or ``-`` are used as version separators and are handled in the same way.
 The following examples